DMV Hearings After a DUI Arrest

 A DMV APS hearing is a separate administrative proceeding conducted by the California Department of Motor Vehicles.
 It determines whether your driver’s license will be suspended, revoked, or restricted following a DUI arrest.
 This process is entirely independent from your criminal court case and uses a lower standard of proof.

-- You lose the opportunity to challenge the suspension
+• You lose the right to challenge the suspension

 Why the DMV Can Suspend Your License Before Court